 As shown in Table 1, fishing remains a male-dominated occupation (98%).
 Most of the fishers (76 percent) are at their peak working age (30-49 years).
 The age of the respondents shows that it is the working adults who do fishing the most.
 The fishing community has very low levels of education.
 About 40 percent of the respondents will be completely illiterate.
-Four9 percent of them have received education to only the primary level, and only 11 percent of them have attended to the secondary level.
-No one of the respondents was higher educated.
-This is because of such low educational levels which constrain their opportunities to switch diving into other non-fishing careers.
+9 percent of them have received education at the primary level, and only 11 percent of them have attended the secondary level.
+None of the respondents were at higher education.
+This is because of such low educational levels which constrain their opportunities to switch from diving into other non-fishing careers.
 The population is also mostly Hindu (88%), as it was historically settled in the region.
 The number of Muslims is 12 percent of the population surveyed.
-This type of distribution is a result of an extended history and settlement of the Hindu communities who practiced fishing in the region.
+This type of distribution is a result of an extended history and settlement of the Hindu communities who practised fishing in the region.

 3.2 Occupation, Income and Employment Patterns

 For generations, the pulse of life here has been dictated by the tides.
-Fishing isn't just a occupation; it's an identity.
+Fishing isn't just an occupation; it's an identity.
 Yet, that identity is now synonymous with a precarious struggle for survival.
-As the table below explain, while the river remains the community's primary employer, it provides a meager and deeply unstable income, pushing the vast majority of families to the very edge of poverty.
+As the table below explains, while the river remains the community's primary employer, it provides a meager and deeply unstable income, pushing the vast majority of families to the very edge of poverty.

 Table 2: Occupation and Daily Income Patterns (N=150)